DCD-Ecosystem/dcd_protocol/docs/02_dcdcli/02_how-to-guides/how-to-submit-a-transaction.md

 * Alternatively, you can also create a JSON snippet that uses clear text JSON for `data` field.

 [[info]]
-| Be aware that if a clear text `data` field is used, `dcdcli` needs to fetch the smart contract's ABI using `nodeos` API.
-This operation has an overall performance overhead for both `dcdcli` and `nodeos`.
+| Be aware that if a clear text `data` field is used, `dcdcli` needs to fetch the smart contract's ABI using `dcdnode` API.
+This operation has an overall performance overhead for both `dcdcli` and `dcdnode`.
 On the other hand if hex data is used in the `data` field then the ABI fetching is not executed and thus the total time to send and execute the transaction is faster.

 ```json
 {